Nicceboy/pobdocker/README.md

 sudo mv pob /usr/local/bin/
 ```

+Then it can be used by running `pob`.

 # Details

 By default, PoB and saved data has been installed into the `volume` named as `pathofbuilding`.